tablatronix/CmdParser/README.md

 [![Build Status](https://travis-ci.org/pvizeli/CmdParser.svg?branch=master)](https://travis-ci.org/pvizeli/CmdParser)

 # CmdParser
-A simple and powerful cmd parser with a small memory footprint and very fast algorithm.
+A simple and most powerfull cmd parser with small memory footprint and realy fast algorithm.

-This library is for handling commands over serial and short data transfers.
+This library is for handling commands over i.e. serial and short data transfers.

-If you need to transfer complex data, use JSON.
-You can combine these 2 techniques.
+If you need transfer complex data, use JSON.
+You can combine this 2 technics.
+Use this library for starting progress and for asking sensor data from sending with JSON.

-Functions with "static" names is possible by handling them with PROGMEM, add ```_P``` to end of function name for CmdParser and CmdCallback object.
+All function with "static" characters possible handling with PROGMEM if you add ```_P``` to the functions end for CmdParser and CmdCallback object.

+For handling show all examples.

 ## Parser Object

-The function ```parseCmd``` will clear the buffer!
+The function ```parseCmd``` will change the buffer!
 Only the parser object can handle the new buffer...

-By default it uses a static parameter list.
-With the KeyValue option you can change to dynamic key=value parser handling.
+Default it use a static parameter list.
+With KeyValue option you can change to dynamic key=value parser handling.

 ```c++